Jodenkoek: Etymology

 In the 1970s the name was thought to be discriminatory by some, and the manufacturer considered changing it, but ultimately decided against it.
 The name has received little to no controversy since then.
-Prominent rights activist Wim Kortenoeven, specialising in Jewish history, is critical of the naming of the Dutch sweet jodenvet, "Jew fat" (now borsthoning, "chest honey"), but said he saw nothing wrong with the name "jodenkoek".
+Rights activist Wim Kortenoeven, specialising in Jewish history, is critical of the naming of the Dutch sweet jodenvet, "Jew fat" (now borsthoning, "chest honey"), but said he saw nothing wrong with the name "jodenkoek".

 In 2021 Bakery Davelaar in Alkmaar decided to rename the Jodenkoek to Odekoek (or Ode biscuit).

 Packaging

 Originally, the biscuits were sold in metal tins with a yellow wrapper.
 Nowadays jodenkoeken are also sold in plastic tins lined with a purple wrapper.
 Because the biscuits are packaged in an air-tight tin, they remain fresh and crunchy.